qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 choosing ``Legal notices``.
 Or pressing |btn_berry_text| while running a cartridge and selecting ``Legal notices``.

-Cartridges that have use the internet or link to an internet location in any way also include a privacy policy, which you can find in the same menu the legal notices are available.
+Cartridges that use the internet or link to an internet location in any way also include a privacy policy, which you can find in the same menu the legal notices are available.